SomeFrenchGuy/stimseq/README.md

 # StimSeq

-This repo is destined to hold code and documentation for a project made for a team of researcher at the CNRS of Paris Saclay.
+This repo is destined to hold code and documentation for a the Stimseq Project.

 Its purpose is to allow the generation of stimulation sequence using a NIDAQ USB-6001